Peer Review Guidelines

-American Journal of Semiotics — Peer Review Policy and Guidelines (downloadable PDF)
+American Journal of Semiotics — Peer Review Guidelines (downloadable PDF)

 Many factors contribute to the reputation and long-term viability of a scholarly journal such as The American Journal of Semiotics.
 They include the competence and conscientiousness of the editorial team in charge of its production, publication regularity, print quality, journal accessibility, and so on—but first and foremost the excellence of its contents.
 That excellence results from a varying combination of attributes such as integrity, originality, insightfulness, informativeness, erudition, learnedness, methodicalness, logicality, clarity, rigor, and thoroughness.

 A journal’s scholarly success, in terms of the contribution it makes to the advancement of the field that defines it, depends as much on the quality of the submissions it receives as on that of the assessment made of that quality by independent reviewers.
 The aim of the present document is to provide TAJS reviewers a few guidelines to help them conduct their examination of submitted articles in ways that best help the editorial team to decide whether or not to accept them for publication.